marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 less and will continue to be so until the mind becomes alive that is to say, until it reaches a plantlike stage in its development.

-Three of the ductless glands are closely con-
+Three of the ductless glands are closely con- nected with the mind of man.

-INVISIBLE HELPERS AND HEALING
-69
-nected with the mind of man.
 The seven duetless glands, mentioned by Max Heindel as the seven roses on the cross of the vital body, are all spiritual